 Any violation of the Student Code of Conduct may lead to a Disciplinary Committee being formed.
-Disciplinary Committees shall be chaired by the Deputy Executive Director for Academic Affairs and meet upon his request.
+Disciplinary Committees shall be chaired by the Deputy Vice Chancellor for Academic Affairs and meet upon his request.
 Aside from the chairman, Disciplinary Committees are formed of at least two people called by the chairman among the following:

-- The Head of the Student Affairs Department or his appointed representative. - The Head of the concerned student's Academic Department or his appointed representative; - · Representatives from Sorbonne Abu Dhabi management.
+- The Head of the Student Affairs Department or his appointed representative - The Head of the concerned student's Academic Department or his appointed representative - Representatives from Sorbonne Abu Dhabi management - The head of the Registrar department or his appointed representative